Emanalytics7/MLOps-Pipeline-Template-FakeNewsDetection/README.md

 ## Integrating the Fake News Detection API

 I have developed a Fake News Detection API that is ready to be integrated into your applications.
-As a software engineer, you can easily leverage this API for real-time predictions by sending requests to the `/predict` endpoint.
+You can easily leverage this API for real-time predictions by sending requests to the `/predict` endpoint.
 The model backing this API boasts a high F1 score of 0.98 on testing data, indicating its reliability and precision.

 ## Show Your Support